 Lack of feedback

-Apart from the disadvantages already mentioned, I feel their biggest drawback is the lack of feedback they provide for the developer.
-Unit tests are usually self-contained, so when one fails, it leads the developer directly towards where the problem is.
-On the contrary when a UI test fails, it will probably need some tracking down to be done before finally figuring out what needs to be fixed.
-So if a UI test fails without a unit test failing alongside it, it probably means there is one missing.
+Apart from the disadvantages already mentioned, I feel the biggest drawback is the lack of feedback the developer gets.
+Unit tests are usually self-contained, so when one fails, it leads the developer straight to the problem.
+On the contrary, when a UI test fails, it will probably need some tracking down to be done before finally figuring out what needs to be fixed.
+So if a UI test fails without a unit test failing alongside, it’ll probably mean there is one missing.

 As Roman mentions on his post "Tests: Paving Our Way", tests not only help us achieve better designs and abstractions, they also double up as documentation for our code.
-Unit tests help document different concepts in the domain we are working on and more importantly how these concepts are represented in our code.
-On the other hand, end-to-end tests only tell us how a specific user might interact with the system in an specific use case scenario, which is important but not as useful for the developer, specially new team members who might be not familiar with the domain or code base.
+Unit testing helps document different concepts in the domain we are working on, and more importantly, how these concepts are represented in our code.
+On the other hand, end-to-end testing only tells us how a specific user might interact with the system in a specific use case scenario, which is important but not as useful for the developer, especially new team members who might not be familiar with the domain or code base.

-I’m not saying that end-to-end tests should be avoided completely as they help catch errors that might not be detected otherwise, they are specially important in testing critical use case scenarios.
-Let’s say you have a use case where an error might cost you thousands of dollars over the time it takes for it to be detected and fixed, then of course this should be tested as thoroughly as possible and end-to-end tests provide a necessary additional level of protection.
+I’m not saying that end-to-end testing should be avoided completely as it helps catching errors that might not be detected otherwise.
+They are especially important in testing critical use case scenarios.
+Let’s say you have a use case where an error might cost you thousands of dollars over the time it takes for it to be detected and fixed, of course you would want this tested as thoroughly as possible, and end-to-end testing provides a mandatory additional level of protection.

-It’s just important to keep in mind they test different things and their purpose is different.
+Nevertheless, it’s important to keep in mind they test different things and their purpose is different.
 We should take into account their higher cost when evaluating how to test the system we are working on.
 The value they add should balance the time and effort that goes into them.
-Finally, we should also never forgo unit tests even if there are higher level tests that cover the same code.
+Finally, we should also never forget unit tests even if there are higher level tests that cover the same code.